 Instant Access to Your Information

 One of the biggest benefits is the immediate access you get to your PF balance.
-There is no waiting period, and you do not need to fill out any forms or go through lengthy procedures.
+There’s no waiting period, and you don’t need to fill out any forms or go through lengthy procedures.
 The balance information is provided to you in real-time, allowing you to stay updated with your savings instantly.

 Simple and Secure Method